EndBug/add-and-commit/README.md

     # Default: '*.*'
     pattern: "*.js"

-    # Whether to use the --force option on git add, in order to bypass eventual gitignores
+    #  The files to remove
-    # Default: false
+    # Default: ''
-    force: true
+    remove: "./dir/old_file.js"

   env:
     # This is necessary in order to push a commit to the repo
     GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }} # Leave this line unchanged